 The accommodation on Haggerstone Island fits its environment perfectly, and the six principal structures are all hand-crafted, free-form buildings of varying styles.

-The Mandalay Luxury Beachfront Apartments provide a great option in Port Douglas due to the property's close proximity to the town centre.
+The Mandalay Luxury Beachfront Apartments provide a great option in Port Douglas due to the property's close proximity to the town center.

 Located on Brisbane's Southbank, the Saville Apartments are surrounded by the city's arts and entertainment venues and attractions.